-ESA therapy has revolutionized the care of anemic patients with CKD (1) but is currently thought to be underutilized in KTRs (65).
-The results of randomized controlled studies (RCTs) focusing on improvement of Hb levels and graft outcome in ESA-treated KTRs are summarized in Table 1.
+ESA therapy has revolutionized the care of anemic patients with CKD1 but is currently believed to be underused in KTRs.65 The results of randomized controlled studies (RCTs) focusing on improvement of Hb levels and graft outcome in ESA-treated KTRs are summarized in Table 1.67-72

-In early post-transplant anemia, the first RCT enrolled patients with Hb < 12 g/dlin the immediate post-transplant period who were randomized to subcutaneous epoetin beta thrice weekly to target Hb > 12.5 g/dl, or else to placebo.
-No difference between groups was observed in graft function or Hb level at the 3-month end of the study, though the ESA group reached the Hb target faster, had a higher Hb increase from baseline, and required fewer blood transfusions (67).
-Another RCT including patients with Hb between 8 g/dl and 10 g/dl in the first post-operative week who were randomized to receive either 3 doses of subcutaneous EPO biosimilar or placebo, showed that after 6 months, while the Hb level was comparable between the two groups, lower serum creatinine and higher creatinine clearance were found in the intervention arm (68).
-More recently, KTRs with anemia 3 months posttransplant were randomized to epoetin beta targeting Hb levels 11.5-13.5 g/dl or to no treatment (69).
-After 2 years, Hb concentration was significantly higher in the ESA treated group, while eGFR and rate of progression (eGFR slope) did not differ between groups.
-Treatment with ESA improved some quality of life scores (69).
+In early posttransplant anemia, the first RCT enrolled patients with Hb concentration of <12 g/dL in the immediate posttransplant period who were randomized to subcutaneous epoetin beta thrice weekly to target Hb concentration of >12.5 g/dL, or else to placebo.
+No difference between the groups was observed in graft function or Hb levels at the 3-month end of the study, although the ESA group reached the Hb target level faster, showed a higher Hb level increase from the baseline level, and required fewer blood transfusions.67 Another RCT including patients with Hb levels between 8 and 10 g/dL in the first postoperative week who were randomized to receive either 3 doses of subcutaneous EPO biosimilar or placebo showed that, after 6 months, although the Hb level was comparable between the 2 groups, lower serum creatinine and higher creatinine clearance were found in the intervention arm.68 More recently, KTRs experiencing anemia within 3 months posttransplant were randomized to epoetin beta targeting Hb concentrations of 11.5-13.5 g/dL or to no treatment.69 After 2 years, Hb concentration was significantly higher in the ESA-treated group, whereas the eGFR and rate of progression (eGFR slope) did not differ between the groups.
+Treatment with ESA improved some quality of life scores.69